 Be prepared to be flexible

 Just as you may change your social media strategy if it is not working well, you may change which platforms you use.
 But, as mentioned above, you are likely to find the most effective campaigns use the different means of connecting with potential clients offered by each platform.
+Also using few of the top social media tools for scheduling your posts or designing them will save your time.

 Therefore, being flexible in this case can simply mean changing the marketing mix; doing a bit more of one thing on one site and less of another thing on a different platform.
 For example, a new product launch may be best served by more visual media and less written content.